OSGeo/grass/utils/update_version.md

 ### Updating Minor Version

-Let's say were are at the main branch, version 3.2.0dev, and just created a new branch for 3.2 release, so we want to update the minor version on the main branch to the next minor version:
+Let's say we are at the main branch, version 3.2.0dev, and just created a new branch for 3.2 release, so we want to update the minor version on the main branch to the next minor version: